HaziqAli001/My_Chatroom/README.md

 # My_Chatroom
-My Chatroom is web based chat application for chat application over web.
-It is based on Flask framework

-# Real-Time Chat Application with Flask and MongoDB

 This is a simple real-time chat application built with Flask, MongoDB, and WebSocket support.
-It allows users to create accounts, log in, join chat rooms, and send and receive messages in real time.
+It allows users to create accounts, log in,  and send and receive messages in real time.

 ## Table of Contents